tiwarianirudh/Embedded-Interface-Design/AWS_with_Graphical_Client/README.md

 >5.
 AWS_IOT-Python_SDK is used to send data to the AWS in JSON format.
 >6.
 AWS Lambda then puts the data on a SQS queue and in the Dynamo DB
 >7.
 The client QT fetches the required data from the SQS queue and display the most recent obtained data and its time-stamp.
 >8.
-The client can form the graph for the obtained 30 values for Humidity and Temperatures in 8 categories.
+The client can form the graph for the obtained 30 values(or less) for Humidity and Temperatures in 8 categories.